SAIGON DRIP

 Art Direction—Visual Identity—Packaging Design

-Robusta coffee beans were seen as somehow inferior to Arabica.
+Vietnamese robusta coffee beans were seen as inferior to arabica.

 Saigon Drip wanted to change that.
 They were looking for an identity to help people discover Vietnamese coffee.
 Authentic, not “pedestrian”, as their co-founder puts it.
 The result was a bold identity and packaging system that helps move robusta beans forward by being upapologetically true to